 Federal law and regulations place a variety of restrictions on the ability of PNC to transfer funds or total capital among entities within the PNC group.
-See Note 20 Regulatory Matters in our 2020 Form 10-K for additional information on these restrictions.
+See Note 20 Regulatory Matters in the Notes To Consolidated Financial Statements included in Item 8 our 2021 Form 10-K for additional information on these restrictions.